Bdouin/StoryMakerReact/README.md

 - Input String should be accepted from the user.
 - User should be able to configure the bubble's properties using cogwheel button.
 - Once the input is displayed in the bubble, the bubble should shrink by removing the whitespaces around the input.
-- By pressing and dragging the blue circle(which has arrow on it), the user should be able to change the direction of the bubble origin.
+- By pressing and dragging the blue circle(which has arrow on it), the user should be able to change the direction of the bubble's  origin.
 - The user should be able to create multiple bubbles.
 - The user should be able to connect the bubbles using the blue circle.
 Make sure that the extremity of the parent bubble is connected to the child bubble.
-- Tapping on the bubble should 'select' the buble for editing.
+- Tapping on the bubble should 'select' the bubble for editing.
-- Bubbles should be able to move across the screen but it should be withing the screen real estate without any overflows.
+- Bubbles should be able to move across the screen but it should be within the screen real estate without any overflows.
 - User should be able to change the bubble's background color.
 - user should be able to remove a bubble.